 This course is design to provide a basic overview of the contemporary digital recording studio.
 Students will learn though demonstration and practice how to use current hardware and software used to produce music.
-2 hrs. lecture/wk.

 MUS 156 MIDI Music Composition (3 Hours)